Gospel (liturgy): Uses in the Western Churches

 In the Roman Catholic Church and in the Anglican Communion, a passage from one of the gospels is placed between the Alleluia or Tract and the Credo in the Mass.
 In a High Mass, it is chanted in a special tone (the Tonus Evangelii).

 Many Western churches follow a Lectionary cycle of readings, such as the Revised Common Lectionary, which uses a three-year cycle of readings.

 In Anglican Churches it is customary for the deacon or priest to read the Gospel from either the pulpit or to process to part way along the aisle and to read the Gospel from a Bible or lectionary that is being held by an altar server.

-In the Lutheran Divine Service, the pastor reads a passage from one of the gospels before the homily.
+In the Lutheran Mass (Divine Service), the priest/pastor reads a passage from one of the gospels before the homily.